orb-lang/orb/doc/md/skein/skein.md

 - source:  The artifacts of the source file:

-  - path:  The Path of the original document\.
+  - file:  The Path of the original document\.

   - text:  String representing the contents of the document file\.